Enabling outstanding care to reach the families who need it

 Caroline, Head of Sales

-Meet our new New Business Team Leader for visiting care
+Meet our New Business Team Leader

-Beginning her career as a carer with Helping Hands in 2003, Chrissy is now manages the team receiving all calls from new customers who are looking for a visiting carer.
+Beginning her career as a carer with Helping Hands in 2003, Chrissy now manages the team receiving all calls from new customers who are looking for a carer.
 She said, “I love to help people, Helping Hands is in my blood now!”

 Chrissy shared about the period she worked as a carer.
 “At the time it was an ideal job as I was raising three young children.
 The flexibility of having a good work-life balance and helping people in the community was perfect.
 I fell in love with care from the moment I crossed the threshold of my first customer.”